Add Google Login

 Before deleting such connections:

-- Click on a listed application.
-You will be redirected to the Sign-in Method tab of the respective application.
+2. Click on an application that uses the connection and you will be redirected to the Sign-in Method tab of the respective application.

 To delete a connection that does not have any applications using it:

-On the Asgardeo Console, go to Develop > Connections.
+1. On the Asgardeo Console, go to Connections.